NavpreetDevpuri/LyndaDownloader/README.md

 ## On windows
 1. Download and install ***Python3.x.x*** from [link](https://www.python.org/downloads/windows/)
 2. Make sure to check ***Add Python3 to PATH*** on first step of installation.
-3. Open CMD and run command `pip3 install requests`
+3. Open CMD and run command `pip3 install requests` or `pip install requests`

 4. Know you can run python script on Windows